buehlpa/TramDag/how_to_use/sampling.md

 Sounds like magic if you ask me, but no one asks me.
 This process involves 3 steps:

-1. Abduction: determining the $u$s
+1. Abduction: determining the $u$ s
 2. Action: Adapting the SCM
 3. Prediciton: Getting the Counterfactual